 What are you announcing?

-Where will the renewable energy come from?
+Where will the solar energy facility be located?

 How much renewable energy will Black Hills Energy have on its system under the Renewable Advantage plan?

 With abundant wind and solar resources, we believe Pueblo and Southern Colorado have the potential to lead the nation in the adoption of clean energy development, while also saving customers money and growing the regional economy.
-As we did with our recently completed Busch Ranch II Wind Project, we’ll continue to seek out local businesses and suppliers for a stronger, cleaner Southern Colorado.
+As we did with our recently completed Busch Ranch II wind project, we’ll continue to seek out local businesses and suppliers for a stronger, cleaner Southern Colorado.